JennAir Freezer: leaking

 Urgency: Medium

-Important Tips for Jennair Models
+Important Tips for JennAir Models

 • Jenn‑Air freezers may include specific drainage components like a drain strap that aids defrost drainage; missing or failed drain straps can contribute to blockages.